 The desert safaris normally include dune bashing and photo stops in the desert.
 If you do them in the afternoon/evening, you can also expect a nice BBQ (which also caters to vegetarians and vegans).

 My top recommendation for a desert safari in Abu Dhabi is the one in the evening with dinner under the stars – what an experience!

-You can click here to find out which tour I did exactly and click here to find out about the latest rates.
+- You can click here to find out which tour I did exactly and click here to find out about the latest rates.

-If you like a desert safari and would like to test sandboarding, I recommend this desert safari.
+- If you like a desert safari and would like to test sandboarding, I recommend this desert safari.

 Spend a Day at Ferrari World

-Check out Saadiyat Island
+Check out Beaches at Saadiyat Island

-While the beaches at Corniche are pretty and free, this is even more beautiful.
-It is also not very crowded, and it feels safe enough to leave your stuff at the beach while hopping into the water (I admit, I tend to be a bit paranoid in some places and never leave my stuff unattended).
+While the beaches at Corniche are pretty and free, the 400-meter Saadiyat public beach is even more beautiful.
+It is also not very crowded, and it feels safe enough to leave your stuff at the beach while hopping into the water.
+I admit I tend to be a bit paranoid in some places and never leave my stuff unattended.

-If you stay in one of the few hotels on Saadiyat Island, you will have free access to the hotel beach.
+- If you stay in one of the few hotels on Saadiyat Island, you will have free access to the hotel beach.

 Do Cultural Sightseeing (Louvre)